Office of Science and Technology Policy.

 b.
 Developing and deploying new Earth observation systems that address user needs.

 c.
-Improving the discoverability, accessibility, and usability of Earth Start Printed Page 39078observation data, model output, and derived information products.
+Improving the discoverability, accessibility, and usability of Earth observation data, model output, and derived information products.

 4. One important policy goal for Federal agencies has been to improve external users' ability to find, access, and use Earth observation data and information products.
 In which of these three areas (finding, accessing, or using) have you witnessed improvements, if any?
 Please provide specific examples.

 5. In the areas listed below, what could the Federal Government do to improve the Earth observations that you rely on?
 Please provide specific examples.
 You do not need to provide responses to all listed areas—please focus on those most relevant to your work.Start Printed Page 35400